cloudinary/cloudinary-go/README.md

 ### Logging

-Default logger in Cloudinary Go SDK is `go log`.
-If you want to change error level to enable debug messages you could use `cloudinary.Logger.SetLevel`:
+The default logger in Cloudinary Go SDK is `go log`.
+If you want to change the error level to enable debug messages, you can use `cloudinary.Logger.SetLevel`:
 ```go
 cloudinary.Logger.SetLevel(logger.DEBUG)
 ```

-#### Using logrus with SDK
+#### Using logrus with the SDK
 ```go
 package main